 Students must request services in advance to assure that services can be arranged.
-Due to the national and local shortage of sign language interpreters, students are asked to provide a three-week advance notice for scheduled classes and a one-week notice for scheduled activities or appointments.
+Students are asked to provide a three-week advance notice for scheduled classes and a one-week notice for scheduled activities or appointments.

 Students who request interpreter services and plan to be absent or find that services are not needed must cancel arrangements immediately through disability services.